darkobits/ts-unified/README.md

 ### TypeScript

 In your project root, create `tsconfig.json`.
-Then, extend the TypeScript configuration from ts-unified, optionally providing your own configuration.
-It is recommended that you at least set `baseUrl`, `outDir`, and `paths`; these cannot be set by ts-unified because TypeScript computes them relative to the `tsconfig.json` file from which they were declared.
+Then, `extend` the TypeScript configuration from `ts-unified`, optionally providing your own configuration.
+It is recommended that you at least set `baseUrl`, `outDir`, and `paths`; these cannot be set by `ts-unified` because TypeScript computes them relative to the `tsconfig.json` file from which they were declared.

 > `tsconfig.json`